Mauricio-KND/convert_to_mp3/README.md

 - Processes several FLAC/WAVS files in the input folder.
 - Converts to MP3 format at 320 kbps bitrate.
 - Keeps the sampling rate of the input file.
+- Attaches cover art (JPEG or PNG) to MP3 files if an image file with the same base name is found.
+- Prints the original and output sampling rates for verification.

 ## Installation